ajitid/vue-shopify-draggable-sortable/README.md

 > Nesting of components: List > Items > Handle

 `sortable-handle` tells which part of `sortable-item` can be used to click and drag the item.
-In above code as `sortable-handle` is wrapped around each list item, the whole item becomes a handle.
+In above code as `sortable-handle` is wrapped around each list item, whole item becomes a handle.

 > **Rules**
 >1.
 Each sortable component accepts exactly one root element in their (default) scoped slot.